Berlin Travel Guide

 At the other end of the stylistic spectrum, you have the exuberant Hotel Zoo Berlin, which was flush with film stars and celebrities during the fifties.
 Its most recent renovation encapsulates the glitz and glamour of this decadent past, combining it with animal motifs—a nod to nearby Berlin Zoo.
 Each of the 131 rooms and 14 suites is unique in design and layout, with many boasting alluring features such as freestanding bathtubs and floor-to-ceiling windows.

 The Mandala Hotel is a 5-star hotel that exudes luxury.
 Centrally located at Potsdamer Platz, it puts you within walking distance of sights such as the Brandenburg Gate.
 Here you can expect rooms that are both opulent and spacious (and even the smallest rooms, at 40m2, have suite-like qualities).
-The indulgent experience of this elegant establishment is rounded off with the sensuous ONO Spa and the fine dining of restaurant FACIL, which boasts two Michelin stars, it’s one of Germany’s best restaurants.
+The indulgent experience of this elegant establishment is rounded off with the sensuous ONO Spa and the fine dining of restaurant FACIL.
+Boasting two Michelin stars, it’s one of Germany’s best restaurants.
 Not only does it serve exquisite food, but the interior is equally stunning, with glass walls that overlook a bamboo garden and a glass roof that retracts during summer.